 Why writing matters

 Admission officers are relying more on the essays to find out about you – where you’ve been and where you want to go.
-We advise students to spend plenty of time focussing on the content and quality of their essays.
+We advise students to spend plenty of time focusing on the content and quality of their essays.
 Recommendation letters give a clearer picture of a student’s character so make sure you select a referee that knows you and your abilities well.
 Finally, the interview provides admission officers the opportunity to get to know the applicant so take the time to prepare, listing responses to possible questions they may ask.

 How you can shine